A controller software program serves as a communication path between your computer and the CNC machine.

 You can use either keyboard or smartphone for jogging your CNC machine.
 To do so, you need to connect your PC/smartphone and CNC controller to the same network.

 OpenBuilds also provide OpenBuilds CAM which as the name suggests is a CAM software that integrates seamlessly with OpenBuilds CONTROL, you can use OpenBuilds CAM software as a G-code generator.

-OpenBuilds CAM is web-based software and can generate toolpaths for CNC routers, laser cutters and engravers, plasma cutters, and drag knives.
+OpenBuilds CAM is a web-based software that can generate toolpaths for CNC routers, laser cutters and engravers, plasma cutters, and drag knives.

 The great thing about this software is that it has the world's largest online community where you get a variety of topics ranging from project design to CNC machine control.